-- positions, e.g. caring responsibilities, full time working being the existing norm for senior roles, career break etc. - 3.9 Despite the CIPD's findings, the Council has a good balance of men and women at senior management level 43.25% are women paid on Reading Senior Manager (RSM) grades, i.e. earnings are above ££52,246 per annum.
+- 3.7 The Chattered Institute of Personnel and Development (CIPD)1 finds that there are a number of barriers that could hinder women achieving senior positions, e.g. caring responsibilities, full time working being the existing norm for senior roles, career break etc. - 3.8 Despite the CIPD's findings, the Council has a good balance of men and women at senior management level.
+Of the employees paid on Reading Senior Managers grades, i.e. earnings above £52,246 per annum, 44.44% are women.